jfrog/artifactory-user-plugins/security/securityReplication/README.md

 Issues and Limitations
 ----------------------
-- Ensure the user with admin privileges have valid password on all Artifactory clusters that have security replication plugin installed as configured in the securityReplication.json file
+- Ensure the user with admin privileges have valid password on all Artifactory clusters that have security replication plugin installed as configured in the securityReplication.json file.
 - If, replicating more than 11K combined total users, groups and permissions, you may encounter "Packet for query to large" error in the artifactory logs.
-Refer to
-[Increasing MySQL Default Packet Size]: https://www.jfrog.com/confluence/display/RTF/MySQL#MySQL-IncreasingMySQLDefaultPacketSize
+  Refer to [mysql][] to increase the MySQL maximum packet size.
 - There are currently no locks on whether an instance is in the middle of replication.
 This means that the instance might be updated by two different jobs at once.
 This will never happen unless something else has gone wrong (the